Google Analytics Metrics Definitions In GA4 Versus Universal Analytics

 Definition: The percent of New Users who visited the site on the first day and each subsequent day in the date range.

 Reporting Value: User Retention is a great tool for monitoring how changes you're making to your marketing strategy or user experience are impacting how many New Users convert into Returning Users and for how long.
-These metrics are valuable to compare across multiple audiences because their expectations and intuitive engagements may vary.
+These Google Analytics metrics are valuable to compare across multiple audiences because their expectations and intuitive engagements may vary.

 Formula: New Users Who Returned X Days Since Day One / New Users On Day One Of The Date Range